Home

 Additional suppositions

 Chelmsford was not a normal operational Y or D/F station.
-It might well have functioned as that but as part of its experimental research work.
-Given its location that research must have been at Marconi and involve Baddow.
+It might well have functioned as that but only as part of its experimental research work.
+That research must have been at Marconi and involve Baddow.
+However there is no solid proof for but it is hard not to draw that conclusion.
+The timing of the change to inter-service fits with the IIB being set up.

 Additional sources